-The fire-resistance level is applicable when the system is exposed to fire from either direction.
-The fire-resistance level (FRL) is limited to that of the separating element.
-For the purposes of AS 1530.4-2014 the results of these fire tests may be used to directly assess fire hazard, but it should be recognized that a single test method will not provide a full assessment of fire hazard under all fire conditions.
+The FRL is applicable when the system is exposed to fire from either direction.
+The FRL is limited to that of the separating element.
+For the purposes of AS 1530.4-2014 the results of these fire tests may be used to directly assess fire hazard, but it should be noted that a single test method will not provide a full assessment of fire hazard under all fire conditions.
 This certificate is provided for general information only and does not comply with regulatory requirements for evidence of compliance.

-Testing Officer: Peter Gordon Date of Test:
+Testing Officer: Peter Gordon Date of Test: 20 August 2019